 - Minimize the extent of disturbed areas and the duration of exposure and impacts to existing grading. - Perimeter vegetation to remain in place until permanent storm water management is in place otherwise, immediately install silt fence when the existing site is disturbed at the perimeter. - Protect disturbed areas from overland flow by providing temporary swales to the satisfaction of the field engineer.
-Tie-in temporary swale to existing catchbasins as required. - > Provide temporary cover such as seeding or mulching if disturbed area will not be rehabilitated within 30 days. - ▶ Inspect silt fences, filter fabric filters and catch basin sumps weekly and within 24 hours after a storm event.
+Tie-in temporary swale to existing catchbasins as required. - During demolition of existing on-site storm infrastructure, protect downstream sewers from unfiltered flow. - Provide temporary cover such as seeding or mulching if disturbed area will not be rehabilitated within 30 days. - ▶ Inspect silt fences, filter fabric filters and catch basin sumps weekly and within 24 hours after a storm event.
 Clean and repair when necessary. - Drawing to be reviewed and revised as required during construction. - Erosion control fencing to be also installed around the base of all stockpiles. - Do not locate topsoil piles and excavation material closer than 2.5m from any paved surface, or one which is to be paved before the pile is removed.
-All topsoil piles are to be seeded if they are to remain on site long enough for seeds to grow (longer than 30 days). - Control dust blown off-site by seeding topsoil piles and other areas temporarily (provide watering as required and to the satisfaction of the engineer). - ▶ No alternate methods of erosion protection shall be permitted unless approved by the field engineer. - City roadway and sidewalk to be cleaned of all sediment from vehicular tracking as required. - > Provide gravel entrance (mud mat) wherever equipment leaves the site to provide mud tracking onto paved surfaces.
+All topsoil piles are to be seeded if they are to remain on site long enough for seeds to grow (longer than 30 days). - Control dust blown off-site by seeding topsoil piles and other areas temporarily (provide watering as required and to the satisfaction of the engineer). - ▶ No alternate methods of erosion protection shall be permitted unless approved by the field engineer.

-During wet conditions, tires of all vehicles/equipment leaving the site are to be scrapped.

-Any mud/material tracked onto the road shall be removed immediately by hand or rubber tire loader.

-Take all necessary steps to prevent building material, construction debris or waste being spilled or tracked onto abutting properties or public streets during construction and proceed immediately to clean up any areas so affected.

-All erosion control structure to remain in place until all disturbed ground surfaces have been stabilized either by paving or restoration of vegetative ground cover.

-• During the course of construction, if the engineer believes that additional prevention methods are required to control erosion and sedimentation, the contractor will install additional silt fences or other methods as required to the satisfaction of the engineer.

-► The contractor shall implement best management practices, to provide for protection of the area drainage system and the receiving watercourse, during construction activities.
+- City roadway and sidewalk to be cleaned of all sediment from vehicular tracking as required. - > During wet conditions, tires of all vehicles/equipment leaving the site are to be scrapped. - Any mud/material tracked onto the road shall be removed immediately by hand or rubber tire loader. - ► Take all necessary steps to prevent building material, construction debris or waste being spilled or tracked onto abutting properties or public streets during construction and proceed immediately to clean up any areas so affected. - All erosion control structure to remain in place until all disturbed ground surfaces have been stabilized either by paving or restoration of vegetative ground cover. - During the course of construction, if the engineer believes that additional prevention methods are required to control erosion and sedimentation, the contractor will install additional silt fences or other methods as required to the satisfaction of the engineer. - The contractor shall implement best management practices, to provide for protection of the area drainage system and the receiving watercourse, during construction activities.
 The contractor acknowledges that failure to implement appropriate erosion and sediment control measures may be subject to penalties imposed by any applicable regulatory agency.

+6 APPROVAL AND PERMIT REQUIREMENTS